Why Managing Cron Jobs with a Web Interface Matters

 Securing the Cron Manager Application

-Form submissions should include CSRF tokens to prevent cross-site request forgery attacks.
-Proper user permission levels can also be introduced, restricting editing rights to admins while allowing viewing access to regular users.
+You should always include CSRF tokens in form submissions to prevent cross-site request forgery attacks.
+Furthermore, set proper user permission levels by restricting editing rights to admins while still allowing regular users to view content.

 Logging and Monitoring Cron Job Executions